jolenetan1234/cvwo-web-forum/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get started with the Web Forum, you can either access the hosted instance or set it up and run it locally.
+Follow the instructions below:

+### Access the Hosted Instance
+The Web Forum is live and accessible here: http://13.237.169.162/:3000.

+### Run Locally
+If you prefer to set up and run the project locally, follow these steps:

-### Prerequisites
+#### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
 * npm